Is there a comma before since?

-“Ever since” lets us know that starting from a given point in time, something has been true.
+“Ever since” lets us know that something has been true starting from a given point in time.

-If you’re not quite clear on what all of this means, the following examples should clear matters for you.
+If you’re unclear on what this means, the following examples should clarify matters for you.

 Since reading the book, he has changed his views on a lot of things.